apache/tvm/docs/langref/relay_pattern.rst

 Matching One of Two Ops
 ***********************

-The first example is a simple case where we want to match one operator with a single input OR another operator with a single input, see the below diagram for a graphical representation and corresponding code:
+The first example is a simple case where we want to match one operator with a single input OR another operator with a single input:

 .. code-block:: python